sekne18/MealsApp/README.md

 # Meals App

-Meals app was made from flutter course in udemy.
+This app was made from flutter course in udemy.
+It offers you categories of meals with instructions and lets you save them to favorites.